 Taking good care of the skin can help prevent additional problems that can make itching worse.
 The overuse of some cosmetics can lead to dryness and sensitivity reactions in some people.

-To keep the skin healthy, avoid very hot showers and soaps and other products that contain harsh chemicals or fragrances.
+To keep the skin healthy, avoid very hot showers and the use of soaps and other products that contain harsh chemicals or fragrances.

 Drink plenty of water and apply moisturizers to keep the skin hydrated.
 A pharmacist can recommend moisturizers that are less likely to dry or irritate the skin.

-Treating unrelated problems that increase the risk of itching, such as eczema or an allergy, can also help.
+Treating unrelated problems that increase the risk of itching, such as eczema or allergies, can also help.

 Mindfulness and stress management

-The National MS Society suggest that mindfulness and meditation may help.
+The National MS Society suggests that these techniques may help.

-The American Academy of Neurology note that there is weak evidence that reflexology may help with irregular nerve pain.
+The American Academy of Neurology notes that there is weak evidence that reflexology may help with irregular nerve pain.

-Reflexology is a nonconventional treatment that doctors do not prescribe.
+Reflexology is an unconventional treatment that doctors do not prescribe.

 While there is little evidence for its effectiveness, some people find that it relaxes them and relieves nerve pain.

-Some statistics suggest that around 20% of people with MS in the United States have tried acupuncture to help manage various symptoms.
+Some surveys have found that 20–25% of people with MS have tried acupuncture to help manage various symptoms.

-While there is not enough research evidence to show that it has positive benefits for MS, it is likely to be safe, as long as the practitioner is trained and qualified and uses sterile, single-use needles.
+While there is not enough research to show that acupuncture has benefits for MS, it is likely to be safe as long as the practitioner is trained and qualified and uses sterile single-use needles.